skip to main content

 Q: What kind of documents can a school request to establish an undocumented student’s age?

 Schools are permitted to request documentation to show that a student falls within a school’s minimum and maximum age requirements.
 (Ed.
-Code, § 48002, Cal.
+Code, § 48002; Cal.
 Code Regs., tit.
 5, § 432, subd. (b)(1)(B).)
-Acceptable documents for establishing age include a birth certificate, an affidavit from a parent, or previously verified school records.
-(See U.S. Dept. of J. and U.S. Dept. of Ed.
-Fact Sheet: Information on the Rights of All Children to Enroll in School, https://www.justice.gov/sites/default/files/crt/legacy/2014/05/08/plylerfact.pdf.)
+Acceptable documents for establishing age include a certified copy of birth record, statement by the local registrar or county recorder certifying the date of birth, passport, baptism certificate, or an affidavit from a parent.
+(See Promoting a Safe and Secure Learning Environment for All: Guidance and Model Policies to Assist California's K-12 Schools in Responding to Immigration Issues at p.
+8.)

 Q: Are undocumented students entitled to participate in extracurricular school activities and other school services?